NilPointer-Software/bdfd-wiki/src/resources/avoidingCurrencyInflation.md

 # Avoiding Bot Currency Inflation
 If you own a Discord bot that has a currency or economy feature, you are applicable to currency inflation.
 Inflation occurs when the supply of money is greater than the demand for money, causing trade or shop values to be increased.
-Bot currency inflation can cause new users of your currency system to get frustrated or users overall being uninteresting in your currency system.
+Bot currency inflation can cause new users of your currency system to get frustrated or users overall being uninterested in your currency system.
 This article will share some helpful insights about preventing currency inflation.

 ### Balance Gaining and Losing Money
-We notice frequently that less matured bots only feature ways to make money, not lose it.
-In any economic system, it is needed for users to lose money or be "broke"; else the currency has little value.
+We notice frequently that some bots only feature ways to make money, not lose it.
+In any economic system, it is needed for users to lose money; else the currency has little value.
 For example, if you have a `fish` command that always grants you 1-5 fish, you should create a chance that the user will not catch any fish or lose money/items.
 This is made easy with [if statements](./guides/ifStatements.md).
 ```
+$nomention
+$cooldown[1m;Please wait %time%, then use that command again!]
 $if[$random[1;11]!=6]
 You went fishing and caught `$random[1;6]` fish!
 $setUserVar[Fish;$sum[$getUserVar[Fish;$authorID];$random[1;6]];$authorID]